Skip to main content

 Scope Core features · 4 innovation products

-Users 20M+ Active users across 7 markets · 100+ features designed globally
+20M+ Active users across 7 markets 100+ features designed globally

-Markets 7 Spain, Mexico, Peru, Argentina, Colombia, Uruguay and the US
+7 Markets, one product Spain, Mexico, Peru, Argentina, Colombia, Uruguay and the US

-BBVA operates across Spain, Mexico, Peru, Argentina, Colombia, Uruguay and the US.
-Each market brings different regulations, different competitive pressures, and — more subtly — different mental models around money itself.
+BBVA operates across seven markets: Spain, Mexico, Peru, Argentina, Colombia, Uruguay and the US.
+Each brings its own regulations, competitive pressures and, more subtly, mental models around money.

-Take something as fundamental as transfers.
-In Spain, most people think in monthly cycles.
-In Mexico, salaries are paid fortnightly and credit cards carry more of everyday spending than debit.
-The same feature, the same screen — but the hierarchy of information, the defaults, and the language around credit and debt needed to reflect a completely different financial reality.
-Getting that wrong at 20M users isn't a UX problem, it's a trust problem.
+Take transfers.
+In Spain people think in monthly cycles; in Mexico salaries are fortnightly and credit cards carry more everyday spending than debit.
+Same screen, but the hierarchy, defaults and language around credit had to reflect a different financial reality.
+Get that wrong at 20M users and it isn't a UX problem, it's a trust problem.

 The data was already there